 By developing and marketing more tourist destinations to international visitors, the Indonesian government had hoped to use this industry to further spur economic growth.
 Tourism provided Indonesia with valuable foreign exchange inflows, in the form of international tourism receipts , as well as investments and capital in tourism-related businesses.
 For the local economy, tourism usually brought infrastructure improvements, as well as creating jobs.
 In the past decade, employment in Indonesia’s tourism sector had been steadily increasing.

 On the other hand, the Indonesian government had been heavily promoting domestic tourism to boost the industry.
 Although the number of domestic trips made in Indonesia far surpasses that of international visitors, domestic tourists spend on average around just half of what international visitors to Indonesia spend.
 Thus, the uptake in domestic tourism could not adequately compensate for the losses incurred from the decrease in international tourists.
 For the industry to bounce back to pre-pandemic levels, the safety of international travel must be guaranteed.
-With the rising number of people who got COVID-19 vaccinations worldwide, including in Indonesia, it is hoped that the tourism sector would see growth and recovery by the end of 2022.
+With the rising number of people who got COVID-19 vaccinations worldwide, including in Indonesia, it is hoped that the tourism sector would continue to experience growth and recovery.